Bread Salad with Cherries, Goat Cheese and Arugula

 Each serving: 260 cal, 8.7g fat (3.5g sat), 11mg chol, 297mg sodium, 37.6g carb, 1.6g fiber, 7.3g protein

-Source: Published in A Homemade Life (Simon and Schuster, 2009)
+Source: reprinted with permission from A Homemade Life (Simon and Schuster, 2009)

 Learn more about our recipes.
 View guidelines »